Hoath: Amenities

-Within Hoath there is a small primary school, a camp site called Southview Camping, a public house named the Prince of Wales, and a village hall.
+Within Hoath there is a small primary school and a village hall.
+A pub, named the Prince of Wales, is at Maypole.
+The campsite, Southview Campsite is permanently closed now.

 A late medieval church, Holy Cross, stands on Church Road, and was originally a chapel-of-ease for St Mary's Church, Reculver.
 The building was renovated by Joseph Clarke between 1866 and 1867, when a north aisle was added.

-Hoath has a small general aviation airfield (ICAO: EGHB) west of the village near Maypole.
+Hoath had a small general aviation airfield (ICAO: EGHB) west of the village near Maypole.
+It closed in May 2021 after the sale of the land to a local builders merchant.